-- The UER is in a process of forming a trough, but its short EMA is still below its long EMA – the blue and red graphs, respectively, the spread narrowing now at minus 0.21% (last month minus 0.25%).
+- The UER was in a process of forming a trough, the short EMA remains below its long EMA – the blue and red graphs, respectively, the spread widened to minus 0.21% (last month minus 0.10%).

-- Also the 19-week rate of change of the UER is now at 0% (last month minus 0.1%), still below the critical level of plus 8% – the black graph.
+- Also the 19-week rate of change of the UER is now at minus 5.9% (last month plus 1.1%), well below the critical level of plus 8% – the black graph.

 For a recession signal, the short EMA of the UER would have to form a trough and then cross its long EMA to the upside.
 Alternatively, the UERg graph would have to turn upwards and rise above zero, or the 19-week rate of change of the UER would have to be above 8%.
 Currently the trajectories of the unemployment rate’s short- and long EMA are still downwards – none having a positive slope, UERg is far below zero, and the 19-week rate of change of the UER is also way below the critical level.

 Based on the historic patterns of the unemployment rate indicators prior to recessions one can reasonably conclude that the U.S. economy is not likely to go into recession anytime soon.

 The model signals the start of a recession when any one of the following three conditions occurs: